Antipodes and involutions: Future work and open problems

 We hope that this article will just be a first step in the exploration of the use of sign-reversing involutions to derive formulas for antipodes.
 In addition to the conjectures and questions already raised, here are three directions which would be interesting to explore.

 \ben \item Are there other Hopf algebras where the split or merge idea can be used to derive nice, preferably cancellation-free, formulas for $S$?
 Even more ambitious, is there a (meta)-involution which can be used to prove antipode identities for many different Hopf algebras at once?
 As was noted at the end of Section~\ref{hag}, one can use an involution for $\bbF[x]$ which is the special case of the one for $\cG$ where the graph has no edges.
-We should also mention that this technique has been used in recent work of Nantel Bergeron and Cesar Ceballos (private communication) on a Hopf algebra of subword complexes.
-A formula for the antipode of a Hopf algebra of abstract simplicial complexes has been computed using these techniques by the first author in joint work with Hallam and Machacek.
-Finally, Samantha Dahlberg (private communication) has used our method to compute the antipode for a Hopf algebra on involutions.
+We should also mention that the proof in Section~\ref{hag} is based on discussions with Nantel Bergeron.
+The involution we introduce is closely related to the one of Bergeron and Ceballos~\cite{BC15:has} for their Hopf algebra of subword complexes.
+A formula for the antipode of a Hopf algebra of abstract simplicial complexes has been computed using these techniques by the first author in joint work with Hallam and Machacek~\cite{bhm:cha}.
+Samantha Dahlberg (private communication) has used our method to compute the antipode for a Hopf algebra on involutions.
+Finally, Eric Bucher and Jacob Matherne (private communication) have used the merge-split technique to determine the antipode for the restriction-contraction Hopf algebra on uniform matroids.

 \item Can one obtain a full cancellation-free formula for the antipode in $\NSym$ in the immaculate basis?
 We attempted to at least do the three-row case, but the expressions in terms of frozen tableaux became increasingly complicated.
 However, there may be some other idea which is needed to unify all the cases. \item We know from equation~\ree{S(s)} that the antipode for $\Sym$ is particularly simple when expressed in terms of the Schur basis.
 Is there a way to derive this beautiful formula using a sign-reversing involution? \een